ParallelSSH/parallel-ssh/README.rst

 	stderr=<generator>
 	stdin=<channel>
 	exception=None
    'myhost2':
-        host=myhost2
-	cmd=<Greenlet>
-	channel=<channel>
-	stdout=<generator>
-	stderr=<generator>
-	stdin=<channel>
-	exception=None
+        <..>
   }

-Stdout and stderr buffers are available in output.
+Standard output buffers are available in output object.
 Iterating on them can be used to get output as it becomes available.
 Iteration ends *only when command has finished*, though it may be interrupted and resumed at any point.

+`Host output <http://parallel-ssh.readthedocs.io/en/latest/output.html>`_ attributes are available in per-host output dictionary, for example ``output['myhost1'].stdout``.

 ::